JimKw1kX/ChatGPT-Discord-bot/README.md

 # ChatGPT-Bypass

-# Disclaimer:warning:: This project is licensed under the terms of the MIT license.
+# Note:warning:: This project is licensed under the terms of the MIT license.

 This tool leverages the [text-davinci-003](https://platform.openai.com/docs/models/gpt-3-5) API model that does not restric malicious contents.
 Details referring to this [blog](https://arstechnica.com/information-technology/2023/02/now-open-fee-based-telegram-service-that-uses-chatgpt-to-generate-malware/).